 If you or your family are not United States Citizens and have previously entered a plea to a criminal charge, you may be subject to deportation.
 However, you may still be able to withdraw your plea if you were not properly advised of the consequences.
 The deadline to file such a motion is extremely limited.
 If you are not a United States Citizen and have a criminal record, it is important that you discuss with a criminal defense attorney what consequences that record will have on your ability to remain in the United States.

 Last, a person in deportation proceedings may be eligible for some type of relief that would prevent a deportation order.

-Contact an Experienced Deportation Defense Attorney from NeJame Law in Florida
+Contact our Experienced Deportation Defense Attorney in Orlando

 Our immigration and criminal defense attorneys are very skilled and have represented hundreds of clients in the past.
-If you or someone you know is subject to deportation, contact our deportation attorneys immediately.
+If you or someone you know is subject to deportation, contact our deportation defense lawyers in Orlando immediately.
 We are available 7 days a week at 407-500-0000.
 You may also fill out the online form provided on this page or e-mail us at Immigration@NeJameLaw.com.
 We value your privacy and will keep any information strictly confidential.